e99h2121/gitbook-gooddesign/README.md

 All of the approach was done by the same way, From non-security expert's viewpoint, from non-AI expert's viewpoint.
 There is a quick summarizing of each topics.

-Some of the topics seems like just a mixture of the completely different kind of the essence, but I think some of the point can be the insparable point with any
+Some of the topics seems like just a mixture of the completely different kind of the essence, but I think some of the point can be the insuperable point with any